Dan Korem: Career

 Korem's first profession was a professional magician (through the early 1990s) and he gained a reputation as a skilled magician.
 It was during this time that he focused on the psychological and social aspects of the subject of deception itself.
 He also developed an interest in claims of paranormal powers and has written about the tricks of psychics and others who fraudulently claimed to have powers.
 Korem is a theist and states that he embraces the Christian faith.
 His transition to investigative journalism started when he became involved in criminal investigations at the request of law enforcement agencies who were investigating scams by those who fraudulently claimed to have powers.

 In 1981, he was asked to investigate an alleged psychic who was forming a cult-like group in Salt Lake City, Utah and led to Korem producing his first documentary, "Psychic Confession."
-Pulitzer Prize nominee, Hugh Aynesworth, and the Emmy Award-winning producer from "60 Minutes" Imre Horvath, were recruited by Korem for the project.
+Pulitzer Prize nominee Hugh Aynesworth, and Emmy Award-winning 60 Minutes producer Imre Horvath, were recruited by Korem for the project.
 The subject of the 1983 documentary was James Hydrick, who was molested as a child and is presently incarcerated for child molestation.
 Hydrick explained how he deceived people with demonstrations that appeared to be powers and his motivation to deceive.
 After the U.S. broadcast, the United States Department of Health and Human Services used the documentary as a training tool on the effects of child abuse.
 Korem continued to investigate others who fraudulently claimed to have powers through 1992 and found connections to how various groups formed, such as cults and gangs.

 Korem formed Korem & Associates (K&A) in the early 1990s to provide consultancy and training how to make and apply snapshot reads.
 To date, the K&A faculty has globally trained and provided consultancy for over 40,000 professionals, including: entrepreneurs, corporate professionals, collegiate and professional athletic coaches, educators, law enforcement, and military.